Inkdpixels/dotfiles/README.md

 * Symlinked Sublime 2 Settings

 ### Install
-Install [git](http://git-scm.com/download/mac) before yyou move on to these steps
+Install [git](http://git-scm.com/download/mac) before you move on to these steps
 ```bash
 # Fetches the latest dotfile repo and places it into your home folder /.dotfiles
 git clone https://github.com/Inkdpixels/dotfiles.git ~/.dotfiles